 - Company must be engaged in one of the industries listed in Annex B

-Who qualifies for Option A?
+Who qualifies for Option A investment?

 Successful business owners, next generation family members of an existing business operation and entrepreneurs of fast growth companies with track record.

-Who qualifies for Option B?
+Who qualifies for Option B investment?

 Options C – Invest S$2.5 million into a new or current Singapore family office having Assets-Under-Management (AUM) of at least S$200 million

 - Investors to submit a detailed 5 years business plan with projected employment and annual financial projections with the Singapore investment VISA.
-The investment plan will be assessed based on your position in it, the functions of it, proposed investment sectors, asset types and geographical focus.
+The investment plan will be assessed based on your position in it, the functions of it, proposed investment sectors, business proposal, asset types and geographical focus.

 - Offshore assets outside of Singapore can be qualified as part of the AUM requirement, if a minimum of S$50M of the investible AUM has been transferred into and held in Singapore

-Who qualifies for C?
+Who qualifies for C investment?

 Successful C suite business owners, next generation entrepreneurs, entrepreneurial founders of fast growing companies and family office principals may qualify and apply.

-To read more on the information guide on the definitions of the type of individuals who qualify for one or more of the above options A to C under the Global Investor Programme GIP Singapore, you may select to use EDB website factsheet.
-You will also need to have your company in one of the following business sectors and industries activities:
+To read more information on Global Investor Programme GIP funds on definitions of the type of individuals who qualify for one or more of the above options A to C under the Global Investor Programme GIP Singapore, use EDB website factsheet link.
+You will also need to be in one of the following business sectors and industries activities: